cybersol795/git-tutorial/README.md

     git clone https://github.com/your-github-account/csss-git.git

 Use `ls` and you should see the `csss-git` folder.
-It contains the contents of the repo.
+It contains the contents of the repository.
 You can make whatever changes you want to it;
 nothing on Github will be affected until you make a `git push`.

 ### Making a change